Simon Schama: Personal life

 Schama is Jewish.
-He is married to Virginia Papaioannou, a geneticist from California; they have two children, Chloe and Gabriel.
-As of 2014, Schama resides in Briarcliff Manor, New York.
+He is married to Virginia Papaioannou, a geneticist from California; they have two children.
+In 2014, Schama was living in Briarcliff Manor, New York.

 He is a Tottenham Hotspur supporter.

 Politics

 In 2010, Schama was a financial donor to Oona King's unsuccessful campaign to become Mayor of London.

 In August 2014, Schama was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-In November 2017, Schama joined Simon Sebag Montefiore and Howard Jacobson in writing a letter to The Times about their concern over antisemitism in the Labour Party under Jeremy Corbyn's leadership, with particular reference to a growth in Anti-Zionism and its purported "antisemitic characteristics".
-Schama and Sebag Montefiore have both written historical works about Israel, while Jacobson has written regularly about Israel and the UK Jewish community in his newspaper columns.
+In November 2017, Schama joined Simon Sebag Montefiore and Howard Jacobson in writing a letter to The Times about their concern over antisemitism in the Labour Party under Jeremy Corbyn's leadership, with particular reference to a growth in anti-Zionism and its purported "antisemitic characteristics".
 Schama made a further criticism of the party in July 2019, when he joined other leading Jewish figures in saying, in a letter to The Guardian, that the crisis was "a taint of international and historic shame" and that trust in the party was "fractured beyond repair".

+On April 1, 2016, Schama participated in a Munk Debate concerning what was being called a global refugee crisis at the time, arguing alongside Louise Arbour in favour of the resolution that Western nations have a moral imperative to accept a large influx of refugees.
+Beginning the evening with 77 percent of the audience supporting their side, Arbour and Schama lost the debate to opponents Mark Steyn and Nigel Farage, who swung 22 percent of the audience vote against the resolution by the end of the event.

 Israel

 Schama was critical of British art critic John Berger's support for the Palestinian call for an academic boycott of Israel.
 Writing in The Guardian in a 2006 article co-authored with Anthony Julius, Schama compared the open letter written by Berger and signed by 92 other leading artists to Nazi Germany, saying: "This is not the first boycott call directed at Jews.
 On 1 April 1933, only weeks after he came to power, Hitler ordered a boycott of Jewish shops, banks, offices and department stores."

 In 2006 on the BBC, Schama debated with Vivienne Westwood the morality of Israel's actions in the Israel-Lebanon War.
 He described Israel's bombing of Lebanese city centres as unhelpful to Israel's attempt to "get rid of" Hezbollah.
 He said: "Of course the spectacle and suffering makes us grieve.
 Who wouldn't grieve?
 But it's not enough to do that.
 We've got to understand.
 You've even got to understand Israel's point of view."

+In 2026 he decried the toxic spread of antisemitism in popular culture following the 7th October 2023 attack, and he declared that 'the truth is not dead but it is on life-support' when saying that 'the Nazis were genocidal.
+Israel is not'.